Skip to main content

 • setPairVariable: Stores data, such as realized and unrealized profits, to a location that can be accessed by all AutoConfig jobs.

-• The realizedPnl code calculates the realized profit and loss for the pair by filtering the orders to only include those made after the pair was last added (using the this.pair.whatstrat.timestamp value), and then summing up the pnl (profit and loss) values of those orders.
+• The realizedPnl code calculates realized profit and loss by filtering orders to those made after the pair was last added (using this.pair.whatstrat.timestamp) and summing their pnl values.

 • The unrealizedPnl code calculates the unrealized profit and loss for the pair by taking the current quote balance, multiplying it by the current bid price, and subtracting the average buy price multiplied by the quote balance.
 This gives the current unrealized profit or loss.